Condominium: England and Wales

 Progress was haphazard and piecemeal, but over time things became more standard.
 Improvements became universal as institutional lenders refused to advance money on the security of flats unless certain basic provisions were included.
 This benefited owners whether or not they borrowed money since the purchase was invariably conducted through a solicitor or licensed conveyancer trained to reject leases failing to meet the necessary standards.

 Despite these standards, the actual form of leasehold systems is variable.
 Highly favoured are arrangements where the leases are granted out of a freehold owned by a corporation, itself owned by individual leaseholders.
 This provides an opportunity for them to participate in the proper management of the block.
 Again, the quality of management is very variable.

-The statute creating commonholds was motivated by a desire to eliminate some of the problems and perceived injustices, such as the commercial exploitation of "lessees" by freeholders as their leases began to have too little time left to satisfy lenders.
+The statute creating commonholds was motivated by a desire to eliminate some of the problems and perceived injustices, such as the commercial exploitation of lessees by freeholders as their leases began to have too little time left to satisfy lenders.
 Since most leasehold developments are undertaken by commercial entities, commonholds did not become widespread.
 There are, however, other statutes in place that give some degree of protection for leaseholders.
 It is, nevertheless, essential to consider proper legal advice whenever engaged in the purchase of a flat, for the requirements for a fully marketable flat remain complex.

-Law of Property Act 1925, s.153, contains provisions for the "enlargement" of leases into freeholds, one of the effects of which is to preserve the enforceability of positive covenants contained in the lease against the resulting freehold.
+The Law of Property Act 1925, s.
+153, contains provisions for the "enlargement" of leases into freeholds, one of the effects of which is to preserve the enforceability of positive covenants contained in the lease against the resulting freehold.
 There are clear, but stringent, requirements.
 Artificial schemes using the provisions to create enforceable positive covenants in freehold blocks of flats were occasionally mooted but never gained currency.

-Scotland has a separate legal system from England and Wales and is a separate consideration.
+On 21 July 2020 the UK Law Commission reported on the existing difficulties and made proposals to improve the law and encourage the acceptance of commonhold as the preferred form of tenure.